 Derek: [30:04] What I’m also hearing is some of these tools are going to be discipline specific.

-Derek: [30:12] We might need folks who know the discipline well, who can help craft and shape what those tools look like.
+Derek: [30:12] And that’s OK, but we might need folks who know the discipline well, who can help craft and shape what those tools look like.
 It’s one thing to take WordPress, which is a generic blogging platform.
 You can do all kinds of things with WordPress.

 Enoch: [30:38] I would agree.
 A possible workaround, you think about what does it mean to think like a biologist?
 There’s broader intellectual moves at play.
 They’re just contextualized around specific questions within the field.